Interview: Irony of Covid-19 crisis is that Modi can play saviour and blame all mistakes on states

 This kind of a global pandemic affecting society and politics is an entirely new experience, if one goes back to say the Spanish Flu.

-In a sense it’s a century gap.
+In a sense, it’s a century gap.
 And, over that century, the governance mechanisms have changed.
 The way governments can intervene in people’s lives has changed.
 And this is not only about India, but elsewhere as well.
 The more autocratic the government, the more deeper the penetration of government’s intervention.

 In a sense, this preparedness of democratic governments to use state apparatus is something new that is happening.

 If you had to project out by a couple of years, what does this change for Indian politics?
-What will be different in say two years time?
+What will be different in, say, two years time?

 In the near future, very quickly it seems like that we’ll see both the collapse of the bureaucracy and the judiciary.

-Collapse of the bureaucracy in a very different sense.
+The collapse of the bureaucracy in a very different sense.
 This would be represented by actually more bureaucratic authoritarianism, and therefore collapse of the bureaucracy as an instrument of the government.
 And in the case of the judiciary, there would be a complete absence of any judicial protection of procedures.

-Both put together is, what one can imagine in the near future is a more strong popular contempt for procedures, and popular disinterest in legal protections.
+Both put together, what one can imagine in the near future is a more strong popular contempt for procedures, and popular disinterest in legal protections.

-You have mentioned another future, in which say distress ends up with people on the streets.
+You have mentioned another future, in which distress ends up with people on the streets.

 It would be a situation where you have bottled distress.
 That’s why I would hesitate to say where India will be three years down the line, because one doesn’t know whether that bottled distress explodes and in which way.